albertkun/22S-ASIAAM-191A/docs/syllabus.md

 !!! info

-    Lectures will be recorded and provided to students.
+    Though in-person attendence is recommended, lectures will be recorded and provided to students.

 Even though remote learning has been in session for a few years now, we find ourselves in a hybrid situation.
 For students attending online, please respectful of various difficulties associated with teaching both in an offline and online setting that others may have.
 I hope that you